flairysky/secretsobservatory/posts/poem_third_act.md

     example of a visual description of an association
   </figcaption>
 </figure>
-(I brought up this particular way of thinking since this example shows up later; look up "vector field" below.)
+(I brought up this particular way of thinking since this example shows up later; you can look up "vector field" below.)
-Furthermore, what I want to stress is that for an association to be an association, we must assign a new element to every element of the original set.
+Furthermore, what I want to stress is that for an association to be an association, we must assign a new element to _every_ element of the original set.<br>

 E.g.:
 <figure>
   <img src="assets/imagespoem/no_association.png" alt="example of what is not an association" class="w-full h-64 object-cover rounded-lg shadow-md">